 The Drop + Sennheiser/EPOS PC38X are the best open-back headphones for PC gaming we've tested.
 Unlike the other options on this list, these headphones have ear cups that aren't sealed.
 This allows audio to leak out of the cups and interact with your environment, resulting in a wider and more spacious sound.
 The downside is they're not the best choice for a noisy environment as they don't block out much sound and leak a lot of audio.

 These headphones are well-built and comfortable enough to wear for long gaming sessions.
-Like many open-backs, these headphones lack a little low bass, so effects like explosions are robbed of a little rumble.
-But they still have enough bass to ensure cinematic taiko drums have plenty of boom and effects like footsteps feel immersive.
-Their well-balanced sound profile also renders dialogue and instruments accurate and with detail.
+Like many open-backs, these headphones lack low bass, so effects like explosions are robbed of rumble.
+But they still have enough high-bass to ensure cinematic taiko drums have plenty of boom and effects like footsteps feel immersive.
+Their well-balanced mid-range renders dialogue and instruments accurately and with detail.

 These headphones also have a great mic that renders your voice naturally and with plenty of body, so whoever you're gaming with will hear you clearly.
 One downside of these headphones is that you can only use them wired.
 If you like the idea of a deeper, wider soundstage but want to game wirelessly, the Turtle Beach Atlas Air Wireless are a great alternative.
 They have a similarly immersive sound to the Drop + Sennheiser and a great microphone.
 You can also use them wired if you like, and they can connect to your other devices via Bluetooth.
 However, you can't hear audio simultaneously via their wireless dongle and Bluetooth connections.
 Their default sound isn't as balanced as our pick, and they're less comfortable for marathon gaming sessions.